Wednesday, March 26, 2025

 As far as the big evolution question is concerned I regard this matter with studied detachment.
 God as the sovereign author of the cosmic story could introduce information into the cosmic configuration generator using either or both terms in relation 7.0; in particular if unlike primitive humanity at our current technological juncture God has at his finger tips the power of expanding parallelism to crack the so called blind search problem the second term on the righthand side of 7.0 has the potential to become significant.
 Accordingly, I reject NAID's wrongly identified "blind natural forces" category when those forces are in fact highly sophisticated because they are in the hands of Omniscient Omnipotence.
 The trouble is that the NAID community have heavily invested in an anti-evolution culture and it looks like they've past the point of no return, such is their huge social and tribal identification with anti-evolutionism.
 Ironically, even if bog-standard evolution is true (along with features like junk DNA) we are still faced with the Intelligent Design question.
 As for myself I have no indispensable intellectual investment in either the evolutionist or anti-evolutionist positions.

 What's compounded my problem with NAID & YEC nowadays is their embrace of unwoke political culture, a culture which automatically puts them at odds with the academic establishment.
-I'll grant that that establishment and its supporters have often (or at least sometimes?) subjected outsiders (like Bill for example) to verbal abuse (e.g. consider Richard Dawkins & the Four Horseman, RationalWiki etc.) and this has help urge them to find friends among the North American far-right academia hating tribes and embrace some of their political attitudes (See here).
-As I personally by and large support academia (but see here) it is therefore likely that I too would be lumped together by the NAID & YEC communities as a "woke" sympathizer, even though I reject any idea that the problems of society can be finally fixed by centralized social engineering, least of all by Marxist social engineering.
+I'll grant that that establishment and its supporters have often (or at least sometimes) subjected outsiders (like Bill for example) to verbal abuse and cancellation (e.g. consider Richard Dawkins & the Four Horseman, RationalWiki etc.).
+This has help urge them to find friends among the North American far-right academia hating tribes and embrace some of their political attitudes (See here).
+As I personally by and large support academia (but see here) it is therefore likely that I too would be lumped together by the NAID & YEC communities as a "woke" sympathizer, even though I reject any idea that the problems of society can be finally fixed by social engineering initiated centrally, least of all by Marxist social engineering.
 But then I'm also a strong objector to far-right libertarian social engineering which seeks a society regulated purely by a community's use of their purses (and then be pray to the chaotic non-linearities of market economics and power grabbing by plutocratic crony capitalists).
 In today's panicked and polarized milieu the far-right would see even a constitutional Royalist like myself who is also in favour of a regulated market economy, as at best a diluted "socialist" and at worst a far-left extremist, ripe for the woke-sin-bin!

 NOTE: An article on "Conservation of Information" has recently popped up on Panda's Thumb.
 See here: Conservation of arguments